Back Up Against the Wall

 Back Up Against the Wall is the second album by the Southern rock band Atlanta Rhythm Section, released in 1973.
-It is the first album to feature Ronnie Hammond on lead vocals and J. R. Cobb as secondary guitarist (Cobb had also wrote a few songs for the bands previous album before he became a member).
+It is the first album to feature Ronnie Hammond on lead vocals and J. R. Cobb as secondary guitarist (Cobb had also written a few songs for the band's previous album before he became a member).
 The album was re-released in 1977 on MCA Records as a double, paired with their debut (MCA-24114).